reduanmasud/odin-etch-a-sketc/README.md

 # Etch-a-Sketch Game

-Welcome to the Etch-a-Sketch game repository!
+Welcome to the Etch-a-Sketch game git repository!
 This project aims to recreate the classic drawing toy experience in a digital form using HTML, CSS, and JavaScript.

 ## Table of Contents